1404Samyak/MetaData-Generator-App/Readme.md

 ## 🎨 UI & Custom Styling

-- The app uses a `style.css` file for custom UI enhancements.
+- The app incorporates a custom style.css file to enhance the overall look and feel, ensuring a modern and cohesive user experience.

-- Image summaries are displayed in visually distinct boxes beside each image for clarity and appeal.
+- Each image summary is presented in a visually distinct, styled box positioned beside its corresponding image, making it easy to compare visuals and insights at a glance.

+- Clean layouts, intuitive navigation, and subtle visual accents help users focus on the content and results, providing both clarity and aesthetic appeal throughout the application.

 ---

 ## 💡 Notes

-- Only images with non-empty OCR text are displayed and summarized.
+- Only images containing meaningful OCR-extracted text are displayed and summarized, ensuring that users see relevant insights without unnecessary clutter.

-- Summaries for each image start with “The following image ...” for clarity.
+- Each image summary begins with the phrase “The following image ...” to provide clear context and improve readability.

-- The app is designed for easy extension and customization.
+- The app’s modular design and clean codebase make it straightforward to extend or customize features, allowing for easy adaptation to evolving user needs or integration with additional AI services.

 ---